 A liability for an asset retirement obligation is recognized when there is a legal obligation to incur retirement costs in relation to a tangible capital asset; the past transaction or event giving rise to the liability has occurred; it is expected that future economic benefits will be given up; and a reasonable estimate of the amount can be made.
 The liability is recorded at an amount that is the best estimate of the expenditure required to retire a tangible capital asset at the financial statement date.
 This liability is subsequently reviewed at each financial reporting date and adjusted for the passage of time and for any revisions to the timing, amount required to settle the obligation or the discount rate.
-Upon the initial measurement of an asset retirement obligation, a corresponding asset retirement cost is added to the carrying value of the related tangible capital asset if it is still in productive use.
-This cost is amortized over the useful life of the tangible capital asset.
+Upon the initial measurement of an asset retirement obligation, a corresponding asset retirement cost is added to the carrying value of the related tangible capital asset.
 If the related tangible capital asset is unrecognized or no longer in productive use, the asset retirement costs are expensed.